Fort Vancouver: Americans

-The Hudson's Bay Company, which controlled the fur trade in much of what Americans styled the Oregon Country, had previously discouraged settlement because it interfered with the lucrative fur trade.
+The HBC, which controlled the fur trade in much of what Americans styled the Oregon Country, had previously discouraged settlement because it interfered with the lucrative fur trade.
 By 1838, however, American settlers were coming across the Rocky Mountains and their numbers increased each subsequent year.
-Many left from St. Louis, Missouri and followed a fairly straight, but difficult, route called the Oregon Trail.
+Many left from St. Louis, Missouri, and followed a fairly straight, but difficult, route called the Oregon Trail.
 For many settlers the fort became the last stop on the Oregon Trail where they could get supplies before starting their homestead.

 During the Great Migration of 1843 an estimated 700 to 1,000 American settlers arrived via the Oregon Trail.

 British response

 The signing of the RAC-HBC Agreement with the Russian-American Company pushed the HBC into creating an agricultural subsidiary, the Pugets Sound Agricultural Company in 1840.
 Herds of sheep and cattle were purchased in Alta California and raised at Fort Nisqually.
 Agricultural products were sown and grown in abundance at Fort Cowlitz and exported with foodstuffs produced at Fort Vancouver to Russian America.
 Recruitment from retired HBC laborers residing in the Willamette Valley as agriculturalists, through the use of priests François Norbert Blanchet and Modeste Demers, utterly failed to convince any farmer to leave for vicinity of the Cowlitz farms.
 While additional plans called for recruitment in Scotland, these too came to nothing.

 The only successful source of early colonists for the PSAC would come from the Red River colony.
-In November 1839 Sir George Simpson instructed Duncan Finlayson to begin promoting the PSAC to colonists.
+In November 1839, Sir George Simpson instructed Duncan Finlayson to begin promoting the PSAC to colonists.
 James Sinclair was later appointed by Finlayson to guide the settler families that signed the PSAC agreement to Fort Vancouver.
 They left Fort Garry (modern Winnipeg) in June 1841 with 121 people that consisted of 23 families.
 When they arrived at Fort Vancouver, they then numbered 21 families of 116 people.
 Fourteen of them were relocated to Fort Nisqually, while the remaining seven families were sent to Fort Cowlitz.